spatialillusions/milsymbol/README.md

 The symbols are created using building blocks defined in the code and no images or fonts are used, this makes it possible to modify almost every aspect of the symbols, such as fill, frame, color, size, stroke width and easily switch between APP6 and 2525 symbology.

 To see what is possible with milsymbol use the unit test documents in the docs folder that lists all tabels and figures from the different standards using MilSymbol.
-(The documents uses milsymbol to render every image that you see, look into the code if you want to see how it is done.)
+(The documents use milsymbol to render every image that you see, look into the code if you want to see how it is done.)

 Milsymbol can easily be extended with new functionality and examples of this can be found at: https://github.com/spatialillusions/milsymbol-extensions